-Loan Type Borrowing £'m Average Inter rest Rates %
+Loan Type Borrow /ing £'m Average Interest Rates %

-2011/12 2012/13 2011/12 2012/13
+2016/17 2017/18 2016/17 2017/18

-Fixed 49.2 49.2 4.84 4.84
+Fixed 47.2 47.2 4.56 4.56

 Variable 0.0 0.0 0.0 0.0

-Total 49.2 49.2 4.84 4.84
+Total 47.2 47.2 4.56 4.56

-INVESTMENT ACTIVITY 2012/13
+3 INVESTMENT ACTIVITY 2017/18

-- 11. As far as possible, all surplus funds have been invested on a daily basis.
-The target was to achieve an average return on investments as close as possible to the 3 month London Inter Bank Offer Rate (LIBOR). - 12.
-Interest earned on investments up to the end of March is predicted to average 1.15%, approximately 44 basis points above the average return on 3 month LIBOR (0.71%) as at 31/01/13.
-This represents good performance given the continued depressed state of the money markets and the continued low Base Rate. - 13.
-In the 2012/13 report the outgoing Police Authority approved a revised list of counter parties with whom investments could be placed.
-This list has been updated during the year to take account of the effects of the national economic conditions, changes to the Code, and the significant amounts invested (at the 28th February 2013, the PCC had £176.5m invested with a range of maturity dates between one day and two and a half years). - 14.
-All of the PCC's current investments are with UK based entities: 53% Local Authorities, 40% British Banks, 7% Building Societies. - 15.
-Also since October 2008 the Police Authority had £5.4m of investments frozen in the Icelandic bank Landsbanki.
-The Icelandic Government has stated its intention to honour all its commitments as a result of their banks being placed into receivership.
-The rights to this investment have transferred to the PCC and to date approximately a third of the original investments have been recovered. - 16.
-Based on market information provided by Sector, the counter party list has been fully reviewed to reflect: current market conditions, credit ratings of sovereign nations, and the impact of Government support for the banking sector.
+- 3.1 Any surplus funds have been invested on a daily basis.
+The target was to achieve an average return on investments as close as possible to the 3 month London Inter Bank Offer Rate (LIBOR). - 3.2 Interest earned on investments up to the end of March is predicted to average 0.56%, approximately 23 basis points above the average return on 3 month LIBOR (0.33%) as at 28/02/18.
+This represents good performance given the continued depressed state of the money markets and the continued low Base Rate. - 3.3 In the 2017/18 report the Commissioner approved a revised list of counter parties with whom investments could be placed.
+This list has been updated during the year to take account of the effects of the national economic conditions and the significant amounts invested (at the 1st March 2018, the Commissioner had £104m invested with a range of maturity dates between one day and two and a half years). - 3.4 All of the Commissioner's investments are with UK based entities: 95% Local Authorities, 5% British Banks, 0% Building Societies. - 3.5 Since the final recovery, in January 2014, of investments frozen in the Icelandic bank Landsbanki, the Commissioner has held no investments with foreign banks. - 3.6 Based on market information provided by Linked Asset Services, the counter party list has been fully reviewed to reflect: current market conditions, credit ratings of sovereign nations, and the impact of Government support for the banking sector.
 As a consequence the limits, both financial and for duration, have been adjusted for some institutions.
-Specifically the group limits (£50m increasing to £60m) for the part government owned institutions (Lloyds TSB Bank, Bank of Scotland, National Westminster Bank, Royal Bank of Scotland) have been changed as it is considered that they are less risky than other UK institutions that are not directly supported by the government. - 17.
-If institutions now fall below the set criteria they have been removed from the list and added if they become eligible.
-A copy of the latest list, which will be kept under review by the PCC's CFO, in accordance with the TMP Statements, is attached at Appendix C. Details of the criteria are contained within the annual investment strategy in Appendix B. - 18.
-The day to day work of Treasury Management is carried out in the Finance
+Specifically the group and individual limits (£60m) for the part government owned institutions (National Westminster Bank, Royal Bank of Scotland) have been retained as it is considered that they are less risky than other UK institutions that are not directly supported by the government.

-Department with oversight from the Director of Resources.
-The Treasury Management Strategy is therefore managed using appropriate delegations and periodic management reporting to the Director of Resources and the PCC's CFO.
+- 3.7 If institutions now fall below the set criteria they have been removed from the list and added if they become eligible.
+A copy of the latest list, which will be kept under review by the Commissioner's CFO, in accordance with the TMP Statements, is attached at Appendix C. Details of the criteria are contained within the annual investment strategy in Appendix B. - 3.8 The day to day work of Treasury Management is carried out in the Finance Department with oversight from the Director of Commercial Services.
+The Treasury Management Strategy is therefore managed using appropriate delegations and periodic management reporting to the Director of Commercial Services and the Commissioner's CFO.
 This will continue for the next financial year.

-TREASURY STRATEGY STATEMENT 2013/14
+4. TREASURY STRATEGY STATEMENT 2018/19

-- 19. The Treasury Strategy Statement covers the PCC's latest capital funding requirements, view of interest rate movements, and strategy for borrowing and investment in the light of that view.
+- 4.1 The Treasury Strategy Statement covers the Commissioner's latest capital funding requirements, view of interest rate movements, and strategy for borrowing and investment in the light of that view.
 As such, it needs to be reviewed annually.
-The Treasury Strategy Statement for 2013/14 is attached at Appendix B. - 20.
-The expectations for interest rates over the next twelve months, which will be subject to continuous review with the PCC's treasury advisors, are as follows:
+The Treasury Strategy Statement for 2018/19 is attached at Appendix B. - 4.2 The expectations for interest rates over the next twelve months, which will be subject to continuous review with the Commissioner's treasury advisors, are as follows: